 Up until recently, there was a notice on windows7.digitalriver.com that the Digital River Windows Store has closed down.
 Now even the subdomain isn't available any longer.
-It seems that Microsoft wants to distribute Windows 8 exclusively through their own website.
-This raises some doubts whether Windows 8 installation media will be available for free download like Windows 7 and Windows Vista before.
+It seems that Microsoft now wants to distribute Windows exclusively through their own website.
+We do not expect any future Windows versions to become available on the download domain digitalrivercontent.net or the Digital River Azure storage.

 Windows 8 left-over lot on Amazon

 If you prefer to hold a physical disk of Windows 8 in your hands, you can get one from the leftover stock of the initial upgrade offer at Amazon.
 This version can be upgraded to Windows 8.1 free of charge.
 In fact, this option is much cheaper than purchasing a full version.
 Microsoft stopped distribution of the initial offer on 31 January 2013, but Amazon still seems to have some stock remaining:

 If you don't want to spend any money now, but still have a look at the final release of Windows 8.1, you can download a 90 days evaluation version of Windows 8.1 Enterprise.
 The previous release Windows 8.0 is also available for evaluation.

 After the 90 days are over, these versions can't be converted to a full product by entering a purchased product key.

 Install now, Activate later

 In previous versions, it was possible to install Windows without key, run it as trial for up to 120 days, and enter a product key later.
 This option on first sight seems to have been removed in Windows 8.

 However, it's still possible to pre-install Windows 8 or Windows 8.1 with a generic key.
 These keys can only install Windows.
 It's not possible to activate it unless you enter an original key purchased from Microsoft.
 Here they come...